 · Coconuts are packed with fibre, electrolytes, they fight bacteria in the body, improve mental focus, help fight the blues thanks to their healthy fats and mineral content, offer up magnesium, fibre, B vitamins, and even the amino acids you need to stay healthy and strong.

 · Papayas are packed with enzymes for digestion, loaded with vitamin C and beta carotene for your skin, and very hydrating due to its high water content.
 Papayas are ripe when their entire skins turn yellowish orange in colour, so don’t eat them when they’re still green or they’ll be hard and not very sweet on the inside.
 Though the seeds look a bit strange with their bubbly appearance, don’t throw them out.
 You can use these in smoothies without even tasting them.
 The seeds are beneficial for removing parasites from the body, they help fight cancer and help with cirrhosis of the liver, and a cup of them even count as 1 protein serving because of their amino acids and healthy content.

 Makes 10 popsicles

 V, SF, DF, NF

 Place all ingredients into the blender.
 Blend until smooth.
-Pour the mixture into the popsicle molds.
+Pour the mixture into the popsicle molds, and add wooden sticks.
 Place popsicles into the freezer and freeze overnight.
-When serving, thaw for a few minutes or run warm water over the outside of the molds to loosen.
+When serving, run warm water over the outside of the molds to loosen.